Projected Holstein-Primakoff boson representation of quantum spins for spin wave theory: Introduction

 Theories of magnons are mainly based on the HP boson representation(indicated by superscript $^\HP$) and associated large-$S$ expansion\cite{PhysRev.117.117}, which replaces spin operators $\hat{S}_a$ by boson operators $\hat{S}^\HP_a$ as follows,

 Here $\hat{\boson}^\nd$ and $\hat{\boson}^\dagger$ are annihilation and creation operators of HP bosons respectively, and $\hat{n}^\nd\equiv\hat{\boson}^{\dagger}\hat{\boson}^\nd$ is the HP boson number operator.
-The large-$S$ expansion further expands the factor $(2S-\hat{n}^\nd)^{1/2}$ into $\sqrt{2S} [1-\sum_{k=1}^{\infty}\frac{(2k-1)!!}{2k!!(2k-1)}(\frac{\hat{n}}{2S})^k ]$, so the spin hamiltonians can be rearranged into different orders of $1/S$.
+The large-$S$ expansion further expands the factor $(2S-\hat{n}^\nd)^{1/2}$ into $\sqrt{2S} [1-\sum_{k=1}^{\infty}\frac{(2k-1)!!}{2k!!(2k-1)}(\frac{\hat{n}}{2S})^k ]$, so the spin Hamiltonians can be rearranged into different orders of $1/S$.
 The spin Hilbert space is mapped to a subspace of bosons as $|\hat{S}_z=S-n\rangle \to |\hat{n}=n\rangle \equiv \frac{1}{\sqrt{n!}}\hat{\boson}^{\dagger n}|\text{vac}\rangle$ for $0\leq n \leq 2S$, where $|\text{vac}\rangle$ is the HP boson vacuum.

-However, we will show that the omission of projection to physical Hilbert space in the original HP boson representation will produce incorrect magnon interaction terms for finite-$S$ (especially for $S=1/2$), which may manifest as spurious multi-magnon states or instabilities.
+However, \CR{the projection to physical spin Hilbert space is not implemented in typical spin wave theory calculations, the truncation of large-$S$ expansion will produce incorrect matrix elements between physical spin states for finite $S$ and the resulting boson Hamiltonian will further mix physical and unphysical states.
+This problem has been noted for a long time\cite{PhysRev.102.1217,RevModPhys.63.1, PhysRev.58.1098, PhysRev.102.1217, SovPhysJETP.64.654}.
+More recently, several works have improved the large-$S$ expansion by infinite\cite{JPhysAMathGen.32.6687} or finite\cite{PhysRevResearch.2.043243, 10.21468/SciPostPhys.10.1.007} normal-ordered series of boson operators, such that the resulting bosonic form of spin operators has correct matrix elements between physical spin states.
+Some of these works have further studied the effects of these changed spin operator expressions in antiferromagnetic spin wave theory\cite{JPhysAMathGen.32.6687, roberts2025highaccuracyevaluationnonthermalmagnetic} albeit with certain approximations.
+In this work,} we will show that the omission of projection to physical Hilbert space in the original HP boson representation will produce incorrect magnon interaction terms for finite-$S$ (especially for $S=1/2$), which may manifest as spurious multi-magnon states or instabilities.
 This can be fixed by a ``projected HP boson representation'' implementing exact projections.
 The resulting infinite series of normal-ordered boson operators can in principle produces exact spectrum for physical spin states and vanishing eigenvalues for unphysical states.
 For ferromagnetic(FM) states, truncation to finite orders of boson operators can still produce exact spectrum for physical states with a small number of magnons.